Henry Talbot (photographer): Teaching, exhibiting

 Henry became Head of the Photography Department at the School of Art and Design at Preston (later Phillip) Institute of Technology, Melbourne (1973–1985), employing and teaching with younger photographers Mark Strizic and with Carol Jerrems, who also modelled for him.
 In 1972, Talbot jointly showed these images of Jerrems, including some nude portraits and figure studies, alongside the work of 23-year-old Jerrems', in Two Views of Erotica – Carol Jerrems & Henry Talbot, which was the inaugural exhibition of Rennie Ellis' Toorak gallery Brummels (Australia’s first dedicated photography gallery).
 The show was opened by photographer/filmmaker Paul Cox.
 Ellis, a notorious provocateur, selected Talbot and Jerrems to attract attention to the new gallery.

 Later life

 Talbot moved to Sydney with artist and mathematician Lynette Mortimer, whom he had married in 1974, and sons (Neale and John-Paul), in 1985.

 His later projects included studies of the nude, portraits of prominent Australian Jews and also modernist architect Harry Seidler and revisiting the sites of the Holtermann photographs taken at and around the historic township of Hill End, located in the gold fields district of New South Wales.

-Henry Talbot died in 1999 from cancer, shortly after revisiting the places of his youth in Europe.
+Henry Talbot died in 1999 of cancer, shortly after revisiting the places of his youth in Europe.